 The reason why most hydroponic nutrient solutions last for so long is because of the elements and minerals they are made of.
 These elements usually don’t break down very quickly.
 For example, nitrogen is a big component of hydroponic nutrient solutions, and it’s an element that doesn’t break down easily.

-What Affects the Shelf Life of Hydroponic Nutrients?
+What Affects The Shelf Life of Hydroponic Nutrients?

 There are three main factors that affect the shelf life of your hydroponic nutrients, including heat, moisture, and air.